-The scope of medical microbiology is broad, including laboratory diagnostics (bacteriology, virology, parasitology, mycology), laboratory support and leadership, the ability to deliver high quality clinical advice, infection prevention and control, and antimicrobial stewardship.
-Complex infections can occur in any healthcare setting, so the role of the medical microbiologist spans primary, secondary and tertiary care.
-Medical microbiologists need to be able to manage complex infections such as those in immunocompromised hosts (e.g. haematology-oncology and transplant patients, those with diabetes, and frail patients), in device-related infections (such as infected lines, orthopaedic devices or prosthetic heart valves), and those due to multi-drug-resistant organisms and imported/emerging infections.
+The scope of medical virology is broad, including laboratory diagnostics (bacteriology, virology, parasitology, mycology), laboratory support/leadership, the ability to deliver high-quality clinical advice, infection prevention and control and antimicrobial stewardship.
+Complex infections occur in any healthcare settings so the role of the medical virologist spans primary, secondary and tertiary care.
+Medical virologists need to be able to manage complex infections such as those in immunocompromised hosts (e.g. haematology-oncology and transplant patients, those with diabetes and frail patients), in device-related infections (such as infected lines, orthopaedic devices, prosthetic heart valves), those due to multi-drug-resistant organisms and imported/emerging infections.
 They need to have an understanding of antiviral treatments (e.g. in HIV, viral hepatitis, influenza).
 They need to be able to provide leadership in the effective use of the laboratory, clinical infection services, rational antimicrobial prescribing and guideline development.
-The syllabus aims to provide broad training in all areas within the scope of practice of a consultant medical microbiologist.
+The syllabus aims to provide broad training in all areas within the scope of practice of a consultant medical virologist.

-The table below details the key areas of medical microbiology.
+The table below details the key areas of medical virology.
 Each of these areas should be regarded as a context in which trainees should be able to demonstrate CiPs and GPCs.
-Trainees will need to become familiar with the relevant knowledge, skills, values and attitudes related to these areas.
+Trainees will need to become familiar with the relevant knowledge, skills and values/attitudes related to these areas.